Provides students with a complete educational foundation to work as a curriculum specialist

 of children.
 Students are required to observe children in a group setting.

 54 hours lecture.
-This course delves into the intricacies of play in the classroom
+This course delves into the intricacies of play and how children

-and how children use play to develop meaning.
-Special emphasis is placed on building
+use play to develop meaning.
+Emphasis is placed on play as an instructional strategy,

 Dual Language Learner Specialization